 Members of own party turn on him after police put up wanted posters of Thaksin.

-Earlier on Tuesday, protesters wearing black and with their faces covered forced the National Broadcasting Services of Thailand (NBT) off the air.
+Protesters wearing black and with their faces covered forced the National Broadcasting Services of Thailand (NBT) off the air.

 The state broadcaster was off for several hours and the attack caused minor damage but no injuries, Thai media reported.